jaedenlowe/Goal-2030/README.md

 | Class_Goal Poacher          | 0.9381 | 0.8548 | 0.8524 |
 | Class_Target Man            | 0.9167 | 0.9095 | 0.8857 |

+Over here, we can see that accuracy of the top 3 models for each role are all at a very high level, with the lowest being 0.8524.

 |             Role            |        1st Model       |        2nd Model       |          3rd Model         |
 |:---------------------------:|:----------------------:|:----------------------:|:--------------------------:|
 | Class_Traditional Keeper    | KNeighborsClassifier   | DecisionTreeClassifier | RidgeClassifier            |